sorskod/webserver/README.md

 # webserver
-Guice WebServer Module - backed by latest Jetty, Jersey and Jackson.
+Guice WebServer Module - backed by latest Jetty, Jersey and Jackson. **Without HK2-Guice bridge.**

 Library is useful for lite web services, like simple REST endpoints.
 JSON output is the only supported.